austin-j-taylor/Invested/README.md

 # Invested
-This is a physics simulation and game made in the Unity engine.
+Invested is a physics simulation and game made in the Unity engine.
 It is a personal interpretation and emulation of the physics of Allomancy, a magic system from the novel "Mistborn" by Brandon Sanderson.

 Here are some short videos of the game:
 - [Pushing and Pulling on metal targets](https://gfycat.com/PowerfulPaleAuk)